-Anyway, what really makes this expression special is that it sets you up to expect something very deep and philosophical: “Alles hat ein Ende, [insert a very profound ending here]."
-But luckily the second part completely breaks this expectation by telling something obvious (which also involves a sausage).
+Anyway, what really makes this expression special is that it sets you up to expect something very deep and philosophical: “Alles hat ein Ende, [insert a very profound ending here].”
+But luckily the second part completely breaks this expectation by stating something obvious (which also involves a sausage).
 Who said that Germans don’t have a sense of humor?
-(If you are interested in expressions about sausages, this is just one of many examples.
-You can find more here.
-Or if you want to sing along, there’s this amazing video from singer Stephan Remmler).

 “Der Fisch stinkt vom Kopf her.”
 (The fish starts stinking from the head.)

 Still in the food and drinks category, this one brings smell into the equation with a strong metaphor.
 By saying that the fish starts to stink from the head (which, by the way, is true), the Germans most likely meant that the people in charge should be the first to blame when something goes wrong.
 For me, this one can also be interpreted on a more personal level: problems begin, and in fact only exist, in your head.

 “Nicht jede Kuh lässt sich melken.”
 (Not every cow lets you milk it.)